codewars/docs/content/community/moderation.md

 ## How to get in touch

-All kinds of issues are to be reported to the [Codewars Github board](https://github.com/codewars/codewars.com/issues) using an appropriate issue template if available.
+All kinds of issues are to be reported on [GitHub](https://github.com/codewars/codewars.com/issues) using an appropriate issue template if available.
 There are already issues dedicated to handling [spammers](https://github.com/codewars/codewars.com/issues/1493) and [cheaters](https://github.com/codewars/codewars.com/issues/1378).

-Issues which should not be exposed publicly or should be brought directly to the attention of Administrators should be reported via email to <info@codewars.com>.
+Issues which should not be exposed publicly or should be brought directly to the attention of admins should be reported via email to <info@codewars.com>.
 For security issues, please read our [security policy](https://github.com/codewars/codewars.com/security/policy).

 Many members of the moderation team (but not all of them) can be reached via [Gitter](https://gitter.im/Codewars/codewars.com).
 Message them directly or post on one of the public channels if you need their assistance.